xuwx66/Automated-Financial-Statement-Analysis/README.md

-# Financial Statement Analysis Using LLM
+# Automated Financial Statement Analysis Using LLM

 This project automated financial statement analysis by extracting key metrics from PDFs and generating comprehensive summaries using LLM.
 It provides an end-to-end solution for data extraction, processing, evaluation, and reporting.